Meeting with Baptiste Guinaudeau

 How do you manage to find a balance between technique and intuition?

 The starting point is that we love what we do.
 Wine is organic, it’s not just science.
-With our own detection thresholds, we all have the same toolbox: a mouth and a brain.
-It’s in identifying the tools that make it up that we have a path to follow.
-Then, there is above all a notion of continuity without a technical path.
+We can all detect important elements in the wine using the same tools: a mouth and a brain.
+Once the wine has been tasted, we can then decide which vinification path to go down.
+Then, there is chiefly a notion of continuity as well as technicality.
 We all like comfort but it’s in discomfort that we develop the most.
 In the beginning, we financed a project where we clearly didn’t have the means.
 Today, we are facing the discomfort of climate change… Ultimately, these uncomfortable situations stimulate us.

 In this subtle search for balance to last, we must always be wary of trends and miracle solutions.
 We must focus on adapting to what is happening in real time and surrounding ourselves with the right people.
-Since 2008, all decisions have been made between Julie and me.
+Since 2008, all decisions have been made between Julie and myself.
 Our great fortune lies in the fact that we have always been surrounded by the right people while having carte blanche from my parents.
-For me, there are no complicated decisions, the worst thing is not making a decision at all.
+For me, there are no complicated decisions, the worst thing is not making any decisions.

 What do you like to convey to the drinker?

 Have fun!
-Make your own path!
+Trust your own palate!
 Use this personal tasting experience to continue your journey.
-Realize that the tasting experience is not the immediate, but in the length.
+Realise that the tasting experience is not about the immediacy, but the length.
 The finish really makes the difference between a good wine and a great wine.
-The quality of the foundation is that subtle pointer that makes us switch to another dimension.
-That’s what we like to open the door to.
+Our core value focuses on that subtlety which gives our wine a different dimension.
+That’s our aim.

 Stay curious!
-Novices are sometimes the most interesting people, because they are carried away by the emotion of the wine and do not make a technical or preconceived reading of it.
+Novices are sometimes the most interesting people, because they are carried away by their emotions and do not give a technical or preconceived point of view.

-How does the reorganization of your distribution align with your work philosophy?
+How does the reorganisation of your distribution align with your work philosophy?

-Through a distribution with the right partners, we value all the investments and efforts we make at the property.
-It is in this spirit that we have adopted a mixed system with an en primeur offer as well as vintages ready to drink.
-We continue to sell en primeur even though the exercise today is based on notes at a stage where it is difficult to project into the bottle.
-The Primeur release is a step in the vintage just as the four seasons are.
-It is also an opportunity to communicate with the players at the heart of the primeur system.
+Distribution with the right partners, ensures we value all the investments and efforts we make at the property.
+It is in this spirit that we have adopted a mixed system with the en primeur system as well as vintages ready to drink.
+We continue to sell en primeur even though the exercise today is based on a tasting done at a stage where it is difficult to imagine how the wine will evolve in bottle.
+The en primeur release is a step in the vintage just as the four seasons are.
+It is also an opportunity to communicate with the players at the heart of the en primeur system.
 The sale of bottled wines is another step and we also make sure we maintain this activity in addition to en primeur.

-What does it mean for you that Vignobles et Châteaux is one of the ambassadors of Château Lafleur?
+What does it mean to you that Vignobles et Châteaux is one of the ambassadors of Château Lafleur?

 As a wine merchant, you are the final and essential link for us.
-You complete the loop without which we would not have transmission and deconstruction of people’s thinking about great wines of Bordeaux.
+You complete the loop without which we would not have distribution and deconstruction of people’s preconceptions of wines of Bordeaux.
 Creating an emotion, a memory, is the gateway to great wines of Bordeaux.

 Portrait

-A book: Le Monde, I am a big reader of the press
+A book: Le Monde (the newspaper), I am a big reader of the press

 A music group: Beastie Boys